IBM/ansible-role-infosvr-import-export/docs/relationships.md

 As noted above in the export, be aware of your intended ingest mode.
 It will be more efficient to export relationships in one direction (eg. `assigned_to_terms` from `database_column`) and use `REPLACE_ALL` then it is to use `REPLACE_SOME` (eg. with `assigned_assets` from `term`).

+The intestion will attempt to automatically optimise, to use a batch import mechanism when possible.
+This is generally only possible for certain relationships, only when the `using_mode` is not `REPLACE_SOME`, when there is only a single relationship property in the file, and when there are no custom relationship properties involved.

 ## Examples

 ```yml